-Skills: As skills shortages bite, IT industry stereotypes still ring
+Skills: As skills shortages bite, IT industry stereotypes still ring true.

 New evidence emerged this week that employers are failing to attract women into the top IT jobs.

 Women IT professionals are in jobs that pay an average of 15% less than the average male salary, a study of more than 2,000 Computer Weekly readers has revealed.

 The findings have raised fears that the brightest women are shunning careers in IT at a time when the struggle to recruit skilled staff could affect vital e-business projects.